 The lessee is usually responsible for all the horse’s care costs.
 This includes the boarding, feed, veterinary and farrier services, and sometimes insurance.

-The cost of a full lease can range from several hundred to over a thousand dollars per month.
+A full lease can range from several hundred to over a thousand dollars monthly.

-For high-caliber competition horses, the lease fee can be higher.
-Sometimes equivalent to 20-30% of the horse’s value per year.
+The lease fee can be higher for high-caliber competition horses, sometimes equivalent to 20-30% of the horse’s value per year.

 On average, you might expect to pay anywhere from $250 to $1,000+ per month.